 Q) How do I download/unlock those old purchases?

 A) If it’s a game without a free trial, then when you click to download, it should just download and not charge your account.
 If it’s a game with a free trial, when the app prompts you to pay for the extra content, say yes, and on the following screen, click on “Restore Purchases.”
 That should unlock any content that you’ve already purchased.

 Q) I have an older iOS device that I cannot upgrade to the latest version of iOS.
 Your newest game requires this new version of iOS.
 Is there some way I can still play the game without upgrading?

 A) Unfortunately, Apple requires that new iOS apps be compliant with the latest version of iOS.
 Making apps backwards-compatible is very time consuming, and other things currently take priority.
-This is one of the reasons we have recently expanded to the Chrome Web Store.

 Q) Why does it take so long for new games to come out?

 A) Though it may not take all that long to play through a single game, because of their parallel structure, they consist of many more words than a novella of comparable length.
 Take Choice of the Dragon, for instance.
 It’s around 30k words (including code).
 Conventional definitions of a novel place their minimum word-count at 50k words.
 As you can imagine, it takes a lot of time and effort to write a novel (even just 3/5ths of one!).

 Q) When is Choice of the Dragon 2/Choice of Broadsides 2/etc coming out?